pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

 * AGCDN logs can be piped directly into customer-managed log management applications.
 Setup by Professional Services is required.

-The Customer Success Engineering team will work with you through the existing emergency ticket.
+Support engineers will work with you through the existing emergency ticket.
 If additional issues are uncovered you may want to open a new ticket to allow for a cleaner set of interactions, especially if additional Pantheon resources are brought in for review and assistance.